Lesson 6

 • Given a sentence, identify, classify, and describe

-the qualities of subject and predicate.
+of subject and predicate.

 • Create sentences exemplifying sentence inversion.